 TSA service costs are often a source of disagreement and dispute between the buyer and seller organizations during the TSA planning phase and TSA execution.
 Usage of ambiguous cost metrics or lack of knowledge about the cost components and assumptions used to calculate cost estimates may lead to poorly defined service costs.
 Key cost elements often overlooked:

 Sometimes it’s hard to determine what the baseline costs for services are.
 In such scenarios, the TSA documentation should include a detailed costing methodology that identifies key metrics, benchmarks, and calculations used to identify actual service costs during service execution.

 It’s common for parties to agree to a cost mark-up on services.
 The mark-up can be set to increase over time, in order to encourage the buyer to move off the TSA.
 The mark up on services may start at 5–7% and then to 15–25% over time.

 The list below provides a comprehensive overview of the elements driving the cost:

 Note that restrictions are usually imposed by third-party service providers, specifically on the use of software as a service to others than the Parent company.
 The license agreements for ERP or HR tools do now allow the user to provide services to users outside of the company.
 Some software providers will allow for a grace period, but then require the Buyer to buy its own license.

 TSA documentation should be standardized and provide comprehensive details on every aspect of the services to be provided.
-In particular, a governance model needs to be agreed upfront.
-Typically this involves TSA owners for each of the services reporting into a TSA manager.
+In particular, a governance model needs to be agreed upon upfront.
+Typically this involves TSA owners for each of the services reporting to a TSA manager.
 The TSA manager has overall responsibility for the services provided to the seller.

 A transition committee with representatives from the buyer and the seller would also meet on an agreed basis to monitor the execution of the TSA.